I paid off $161,000 in student loan debt in 16 months. I made TREMENDOUS lifestyle sacrifices to achieve that goal, and didn't invest along the way.

 With low interest, high dollar student loan debt, your net worth actually comes out higher if you do a combination of investing while paying debt off.

 One important factor to note here is that this only looks at the numeric side of the equation.
 There is substantial peace that comes with being debt free.
 As a result, you may decide to aggressively pay off debt as fast as possible, and then move on to investing.
 This is the route we took (aside from our mortgage).
 If you choose this route, get the debt paid off FAST.
+If you can't get it done in less than 2 years, you either need to invest along the way or find a way to increase your income and accelerate the timeline.
 Early investing is one of the foundations of building wealth.
 The longer you wait, the harder it is.